jddunn/tenets/README.md

 ## Supported Languages

 Specialized analyzers for Python, JavaScript/TypeScript, Go, Java, C/C++, Ruby, PHP, Rust, and more.
-Configuration and documentation files are analyzed with smart heuristics for YAML, TOML, JSON, Markdown, etc.
+Configuration and documentation files are analyzed with smart heuristics for YAML, TOML, JSON, Markdown, etc. See [supported languages](./docs/supported_languages.md) for the full list.

 ## Contributing